ermiasmulu19/UniProject_ASE2425/README.md

 ## **Description**

-Gacha Game is a Django-based web application that provides a gacha-style experience.
+Gacha Game is a Django-based web application.
 Users can register, log in, and spin to collect virtual ducks with varying rarities.
 The game allows for collecting, managing, and viewing multiple ducks in a fun, randomized manner.

 ---